gbowne1/codebooker/CONTRIBUTING.md

 ## Prerequisites to use Database for programmers

-Adequate knowledge in the Reach programming language.
+Adequate knowledge and familiarity with React 17 and or 18, JavaScript ES5/ES6/ES7.

-React gives us built-in hooks such as useEffect, useSelector, useRef, useHook, useCallback, useContext, useMemo, useForm, useHistory, etc. Please make sure to make the most use of these provided React built-ins.
+React gives us built-in hooks such as useEffect, useSelector, useRef, useHook, useCallback, useContext, useMemo, useForm, useHistory, etc. Ensure to make the most of these provided React built-ins.

-The browser also gives us things like localStorage, IndexedDB, Session Storage, Cookies and Cache Storage.
-Please make use of them for

-Please also make sure you use accessibility (A11y) with themes and styles paying attention to focus styling, contrast and keyboard-accesibility.
+Also, use accessibility (A11y) with themes and styles paying attention to focus styling, contrast and keyboard-accesibility.

-You should already be familiar with React 17 and or 18, JavaScript ES5/ES6/ES7.
+Lastly, the browser gives us things like localStorage, IndexedDB, Session Storage, Cookies and Cache Storage.

+> Note: If assigned an issue and along the line you change your mind or can't figure it out, ensure to notify the team so that the issue can be reassigned to another. <br>
+it is importamt to note that some tasks tagged good first issue may not be as simplified and basic to you as it might sound so it is advsiable to look through th issue thoroughly before volunteering.

 ## Pull Request